About the Program

 The preliminary examination consists of six hours of written work given over a two-day period.
 Most of the examination covers material, mainly in analysis and algebra, and helps to identify gaps in preparation.
 The preliminary examination is offered twice a year—during the week before classes start in both the fall and spring semesters.
 A student may repeat the examination twice.
 A student who does not pass the preliminary examination within 13 months of the date of entry into the PhD program will not be permitted to remain in the program past the third semester.
 In exceptional cases, a fourth try may be granted upon appeal to committee omega.

 To arrange for the qualifying examination, a student must first settle on an area of concentration, and a prospective dissertation supervisor, someone who agrees to supervise the dissertation if the examination is passed.
-With the aid of the prospective supervisor, the student forms an examination committee of four members, at least two of which must be members of the department.
-The Graduate Division requires that at least one committee member be from outside the department and that the committee chair be someone other than the dissertation supervisor.
+With the aid of the prospective supervisor, the student forms an examination committee of four members.
+Committee members must be members of Berkeley's Academic Senate and the Chair must be a faculty member in the Mathematics Department.
 The syllabus of the examination is to be worked out jointly by the committee and the student, but before final approval it is to be circulated to all faculty members of the appropriate sections.
 The qualifying examination must cover material falling in at least three subject areas and these must be listed on the application to take the examination.
 Moreover, the material covered must fall within more than one section of the department.
 Sample syllabi can be seen on the Qualifying Examination page on the department website.